This is the most updated beginner’s guide to SEO in 2024.

 Can I Do SEO?

-If your website is complicated and you are unwilling to learn and implement each and everything, you can seek help from experts to take care of you.
+If your website is complicated and you are unwilling to learn and implement everything, you can seek help from an SEO Expert to take care of you.

-The next section is about practical information and will help make your base about actually doing SEO.
+The following section is about practical information and will help make your base about actually doing SEO.

 How Google Works